 Herman

-put into circulation in 1917.
-Both the 1916 Standing Liberty
+into circulation in 1917.
+Both the 1916 Standing Liberty Quarter

-Quarter and 1917 Standing Liberty Quarter were released at
+and 1917 Standing Liberty Quarter were released at the same

-the same time.
-This was the first time in United States history
+time.
+This was the first time in United States history that

-that the quarter had a different design from the dime and
+the quarter had a different design from the dime and half

-half dollar.
-The obverse shows a full length Liberty looking
+dollar.
+The obverse shows a full length Liberty looking to

-to her left with her right breast and shoulder exposed.
-She
+her left with her right breast and shoulder exposed.
+She is

-is standing in the doorway of a half wall.
-In one hand she
+standing in the doorway of a half wall.
+In one hand she holds

-model for Liberty was first said to be Dora Doscher, a silent
+for Liberty was first said to be Dora Doscher, a silent film

 it was later found that Irene McDowell, a Broadway actress